 - 1. Pressurize the cylinder to its operating pressure. - 2.
-Allow the cylinder and the O-RING to stabilize at room temperature for 3 hours (settling period). - 3.
+Allow the cylinder and the O-RING to stabilize at room temperature for 3 hours (settling period).
 Immerse the cylinder in water for at least 10 minutes to check for the presence of leaks.
 The release of air bubbles from the end caps, the connection area between fibres, or from the composite material, even after the settling period, is not considered a leak.
 These bubbles are trapped air between the different layers that make up the cylinder and are pushed out during filling.

-A leakage rate greater than 1 bubble per minute (equivalent to 6 ml/h) in the leak test constitutes a leak.
+The standard states that air leakage of more than 1 bubble/min (i.e. 6ml/h) constitutes a leak.